SENG-350-2024-fall/Team7/MilestoneOne.md

     - [Notify ED Use Case.](#table-23-notify-ed-use-case)

-We split our Use Case Diagram into five smaller diagrams based on each use case's primary actor, as seen in the following sections.

 The Mister Ed system is a medical information system that enhances resources for emergency departments (EDs).
 Its purpose is to reduce time spent in crowded wait rooms and improve the efficiency of patient flow.
-Its main feature is virtual triage which allows users to assess their symptoms and receive recommendations.
-The virtual triage feature in Mister Ed provides recommendations which could include visiting a clinic, self-care instructions, or waiting at home until it’s time for an ED visit.
-The patient will see recommendations made by the app if their symptoms are common enough that the app is able to make a suggestion, otherwise, medical staff will be prompted to provide a recommendation.
-Based on the provided recommendation the patient can determine whether they should visit an ED or use alternate treatment methods.
-This helps reduce unnecessary ED visits, taking the load off hospitals. <br>
+Its main feature is virtual triaging, wherein users assess their symptoms and receive recommendations for how to proceed with treatment.
+These recommendations include visiting a clinic, administering self-care, or waiting at home until it’s time for an ED visit.
+The system will provide recommendations autonomously if the patient's symptoms are common enough to diagnose easily.
+Otherwise, medical staff will be prompted to manually provide a recommendation.
+Based on the provided recommendation, the patient can determine whether they should visit an ED or use alternate treatment methods.
+This helps reduce unnecessary ED visits, taking some of the load off of EDs. <br>

-The system also allows patients and call center staff to view the ED waitlist which provides real-time information on the capacity of local hospitals.
-This feature helps patients decide the best time and place to seek care while distributing patient loads across multiple locations.
-The system provides capacity percentages and expected wait time based on emergency severity.
-This information can be used by patients to determine which ED to join a waitlist for and by call center staff to determine when to call a wait-listed patient to start travelling.
-Once a patient has received a recommendation from the virtual triage they can choose to join the waitlist for an ED, this allows a patient to wait their turn from the comfort of their own home.
-Being able to wait from home will reduce the amount of people in the ED and save patients the frustration of having to sit in a waiting room for hours.
-The call center will then notify patients when to proceed to the hospital.<br>
+The system also allows patients and call center staff to view the ED waitlist, which provides real-time information about local EDs.
+The system provides capacity percentages and expected wait times based on the assessed severity of the patient's condition.
+This information can be used by patients to decide which ED to join a waitlist for, and by call center staff to determine when to instruct a patient to come to their selected ED: once a patient has received a recommendation from the virtual triage, they can choose to join the waitlist for an ED, which allows them to wait their turn from the comfort of their own home; the call center will then notify patients when to proceed to the ED.
+Viewing this information helps patients decide on the best time and place for them to seek care while keeping patients evenly distributed across neighbouring locations.<br>

 In addition to these features, Mister Ed facilitates patient registration for the ED, reducing administrative tasks when patients arrive.
-The system integrates with the ED database, ensuring patient data is shared with healthcare providers.
-By connecting patients, medical staff, and emergency departments through virtual triage Mister Ed optimizes the use of healthcare resources, improves the overall patient experience, and reduces the load on medical staff.<br>
+By communicating with the ED database, the system shares patient data with healthcare providers before the patient arrives.
+By connecting patients, medical staff, and emergency departments, Mister Ed optimizes the use of healthcare resources, improves the overall patient experience, and reduces the load on medical staff.<br>

+The following sections describe the system's use cases in more detail, as seen from the perspective of each of its 5 actors: patients, medical staff, administrative users (admin), the system database, and the call center.

 <a name="patient-use-cases"></a>